 Audit – What are they cyber security risks in your business?
 The Government backed Cyber Essentials certifications help design the framework for a solid cyber security strategy.
 We perform cyber security audits specifically aligned to the Cyber Essentials certification to highlight the risks and recommend immediate cyber security improvements.

 Educate – Ensuring your employees are aware of how the recent forms of Malware are delivered is paramount.
 Make sure staff understand how to identify a possible threat and design a procedure to implement for when a possible threat is detected.

 Patch Regularly – This will ensure all computer and servers are protected.

-Prepare – Implement a backup and disaster recovery plan to safeguard your business data in the event of an attack.
-This also assists with GDPR compliance.
+Prepare – Implement a Disaster Recovery and Backup plan to safeguard your business data in the event of an attack.
+This also assists with GDPR Compliance.